| A balance

 Claims

-of owners against the business
+of owners against the business | What a Balance

-A balance sheet helps a
+Sheet is Used For A balance sheet helps a

 small business owner quickly get a handle on the financial strength